Best Practices for Securing Kubernetes Applications | Datadog

 For example, you can use OAuth2 authentication services like OpenID Connect to first authenticate any user who attempts to access the API server, which helps limit access to just your organization.
 You can also leverage models such as role-based access control (RBAC) to authorize requests from specific authenticated users to the server.
 RBAC allows you to create roles that mirror your organization’s structure, so you can easily grant access to Kubernetes resources, including the API server, to only the users or groups who need it.

-Limiting access to the Kubernetes API server also helps protect secrets stored there— such as API keys, user passwords, and certificates—across workloads, external services, and accounts.
+Limiting access to the Kubernetes API server also helps protect secrets stored there—such as API keys, user passwords, and certificates—across workloads, external services, and accounts.
 Secrets are stored unencrypted in the server’s underlying data store (i.e., etcd) by default, so anyone with access to etcd can view that data.
-Secrets can also be easily exposed to resources, such as via an environment variable for a pod.
+Secrets can also be accidentally exposed to resources, such as via an environment variable for a pod.
 Anyone who manages that pod will also be able to see the exposed secret.
+To reduce these risks, it’s important to limit the number of secrets in your environment.
+For example, using short-lived secrets can reduce the likelihood of exposure.

-You can protect sensitive data by enabling encryption at rest for secrets.
+You can also enable encryption at rest for existing secrets.
 Kubernetes supports several different encryption providers but recommends using your cloud provider’s key management service (KMS) to maximize security.
 KMS providers store decryption keys remotely instead of in Kubernetes, so an attacker would need to gain access to both the Kubernetes API server and the KMS to decrypt secrets.

 For better visibility into the state of a Kubernetes cluster, you can use Datadog CSM’s Kubernetes detection rules to quickly notify you of any configurations that make the cluster more vulnerable, such as not leveraging an encryption provider to encrypt secrets or RBAC to restrict traffic.